-Since our policy was established in 2014, we learnt projects that recognize that issues such as the wellbeing of forests, food security, biodiversity and livelihoods are interconnected.
+Since our policy was established in 2014, we recognize that issues such as the well-being of forests, food security, biodiversity, and livelihoods are interconnected.
 The best chance for maximizing impact is to integrate these themes in the same communities or geographical areas.

 From our projects, engagement, and independent diagnostic studies, we learned that:

 - Many suppliers do not have the capacity to adopt sustainability practices due to limited resources, including conducting traceability exercises or engaging their independent smallholders like our smallholder programs.

 - Independent smallholders face limited access to knowledge (eg. On Good Agricultural Practices) and resources to plant sustainably.

 - There is uncertainty in land legality, especially around critical areas such as the Aceh-Leuser Ecosystem.

 - The involvement of the government and local stakeholders is crucial to scaling up projects and prevent a leakage market.